(646) 760-6627

 Stress and Nervous System Strain

-Chronic stress can interfere with digestion, slow stomach emptying, and disrupt LES function, increasing reflux risk factors over time.
+Chronic stress can interfere with digestion, slow stomach emptying, and disrupt LES function, increasing reflux risk factors.

 Foundational Support for Reflux Relief

-- Meal size and timing guidance to reduce stomach pressure that pushes contents upward
+- Guidance on meal size and timing to reduce stomach pressure and reflux episodes

-- Support identifying reflux-triggering foods that relax the lower esophageal sphincter or increase irritation
+- Support identifying foods and drinks that trigger acid reflux or increase irritation

-- Coaching around eating habits that support digestion, including slower eating and thorough chewing
+- Coaching on eating habits that support digestion, including slower eating and thorough chewing

-- Postural guidance after meals, staying upright and avoiding lying down too soon
+- Postural guidance after meals, including staying upright and avoiding lying down too soon

-- Nighttime reflux strategies, such as elevating the head of the bed
+- Nighttime reflux strategies, including elevating the head of the bed

-- Nervous system support, helping improve coordination between digestion and LES function
+- Nervous system support to improve coordination between digestion and lower esophageal sphincter function

 Targeted Support for Persistent GERD Symptoms